 Professional, mature and energetic personality

 Schools are looking for extroverts, not introverts.
 Be outgoing and friendly!
 Chances are that if you are teaching children, you will probably be asked to do silly things.
 We want people who look forward to this and who are not embarrassed to sing, dance, dress silly, be laughed at, and just have fun.
 At the same time, this needs to be tempered with professionalism and maturity.
 Hint: we delete people who write emails that read more like Twitter posts.
 If we are going to introduce you to our partner schools, you need to demonstrate professionalism with us, or we simply will not pass you along.

 Native English Speaker

 The governments in both China and Taiwan will want to see a passport from a native English speaking country.
 Generally, only passports from the US, UK, Canada, Australia, New Zealand, South Africa, and Ireland count.
+Please note that this is a government rule and we have no control over which countries the Chinese government decides are native English speakers.
 Teachers’ native English skills will also be evaluated in the interview with Eastland Recruiting and also with the school.
-Currently, there are very few schools that can make exceptions to the passport rule.
+Eastland Recruiting and our partner schools cannot override the government to make exceptions to the passport rule.

 That’s it!
 If you have these basic requirements, feel free to apply!